bretmorin/java-journey-notes/README.md

             String message = "Hello World";
             System.out.println(message);
             ```
-        - We can use a '+' sign to join (concatenate) a variable and a string
-            ```
-            System.out.println(message + "hello world");
-            ```
-            - If writing text that is long and want to add new lines, do '/n' within the quotes for a new line
     - Add scanner to string variable - i.e. reading user input
         ```
         String message = scanner.nextLine();
         ```
         - The variable (message) output won't get printed until it's called.
 This means we
         can add a delay of printing the variable until we get multiple inputs
+        - Difference between 'scanner.nextLine' and 'reader.nextLine':
+            - scanner saves the input to memory and doesn't return it
+            - reader will return the input when the variable is called
+    - We can use a '+' sign to join (concatenate) a variable and a string
+        ```
+        System.out.println(message + "hello world");
+        ```
+        - If writing text that is long and want to add new lines, do '/n' within the quotes for a new line
     - Multi-step process combining with text
         ```
         System.out.println("What's your name?");
         String message = scanner.nextLine();
         System.out.println("Hi " + message);
         ```
-    - Difference between 'scanner.nextLine' and 'reader.nextLine':
-        - scanner saves the input to memory and doesn't return it
-        - reader will return the input when the variable is called

-3. #### ***Variables***
-    -
+    - Math with variables
+        ```
+        double pi = 3.14;
+        double radius = 22.0;
+        double surfaceArea = pi * radius * radius;

+        System.out.println(surfaceArea); //1519.76 output
         ```